ocaml-multicore/parallel-programming-in-multicore-ocaml/README.md

   (modules square_domain))
 ```

-Make sure to use a multicore switch to build this and all other subsequent
+Make sure to use a Multicore switch to build this and all other subsequent
-examples we encounter in this tutorial.
+examples in this tutorial.

 To execute the code: